CLEAR review: Fingerprint or eye scan your way to the front of the security line

 - A secondary ID such as drivers license or military ID

-CLEAR does NOT do background checks!
+CLEAR does not do background checks.
 They just verify your right to travel and your residency.

 Because CLEAR doesn’t do the security screening, folks with criminal records (who might otherwise be ineligible for trusted traveler programs like Global Entry or TSA PreCheck) can apply for CLEAR.

-Registration is a 2-step process.
+Registration is a two-step process.

 Step 1.
 Complete the Online Registration Form

 Step 2.
-Scan Fingerprints at CLEAR Kiosk
+Provide biometrics at CLEAR kiosk

 After completing the online application, you can visit a CLEAR enrollment kiosk (usually at a TSA airport checkpoint) to finish the sign-up process.

-This step takes less than 5 minutes and a CLEAR employee will walk you through:
+This step takes less than 5 minutes, and a CLEAR employee will walk you through: